hashicorp/packer-plugin-azure/.web-docs/components/builder/arm/README.md

 - `shared_image_gallery_replica_count` (int64) - The number of replicas of the Image Version to be created per region.
   Replica count must be between 1 and 100, but 50 replicas should be sufficient for most use cases.
-  This value can only be 1 when using shallow replication
+  When using shallow replication `use_shallow_replication=true` the value can only be 1.

 - `shared_gallery_image_version_exclude_from_latest` (bool) - If set to true, Virtual Machines deployed from the latest version of the
   Image Definition won't use this Image Version.